 We are on the way, by adding more and more consumers, more transactions will also happen.

-What are your plans on funding, future goals?
+What are your plans for funding, and future goals?

 We are bootstrapped as of now, so we are very actively looking for funding.
 A technology platform of this type needs funding to scale up and needs investments to actually reach its potential of spreading across India.